CrazyFedde/docs/configuration.md

 <a name="playing"></a>
 ### Playing

-The playing property is a simple JSON string array, anything you put into the array will be randomly selected by Ava and a certain interval the selected item will be set as the bots playing status, out of the bot the array will only have one property, but any number of strings could be added to the array.
+The playing property is a simple JSON string array, anything you put into the array will be randomly selected by Ava and a certain interval the selected item will be set as the bots playing status, out of the box the array will only have one property, but any number of strings could be added to the array.

 <a name="botaccess"></a>
 ### Bot Access